Lamare Bogarde

-Lamare Trenton Chansey Bogarde (born 5 January 2004) is a Dutch footballer who plays as a defender or midfielder for Premier League club Aston Villa.

-He is youth international for the Netherlands, having played at under-15, under-16, under-18 and under-20 levels.
-Bogarde started his football career in the Feyenoord academy, before signing for the Aston Villa academy in 2020.
+Lamare Trenton Chansey Bogarde (born 5 January 2004) is a Dutch footballer who plays as a right-back or defensive midfielder for club Aston Villa.
+He is a youth international for the Netherlands, having played at under-15, under-16, under-18 and under-20 levels.

 Early life

 Bogarde was born in Rotterdam on 5 January 2004.

 Club career

 Aston Villa

 The 16-year-old Bogarde joined Aston Villa from Feyenoord's academy in September 2020.
 He was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third-round tie against Liverpool.
 On 12 January 2021, after impressing in his debut, Bogarde was given his first professional contract at Aston Villa.

 On 24 May 2021, Bogarde was part of the Aston Villa U18s team that won the FA Youth Cup, beating Liverpool U18s 2–1 in the final.

 On 1 July 2022, Bogarde signed a new, long-term contract with Aston Villa.
 In the same summer, Bogarde was part of a first team squad for a pre-season tour of Australia.